What My Apple Watch Taught Me About My Yoga Practice

-If you weren't already lusting after an Apple Watch for its cool factor and style (hello, rose gold!), convenience (text message alerts, Apple Pay, and turn-by-turn directions at the flick of a wrist), or activity tracking (its heart rate feature May Have Saved a Life!), now you have even more reason to swoon: As of this week, you can download updated Apple Watch-specific versions of some of your favorite third-party apps, taking the health and fitness capabilities of the trendy tracker to a whole new level.
+If you weren't already lusting after an Apple Watch for its cool factor and style, convenience (text message alerts, Apple Pay, and turn-by-turn directions at the flick of a wrist), or activity tracking (Apple Watch yoga heart rate-monitoring or otherwise…), you can also download a slew of Apple Watch-specific versions of some of your favorite third-party apps.
+(Related: We Love This Sleek and Subtle Activity Tracker Ring)

 While you can still use Apple Watch's dedicated Workout app, you can also use other go-to apps like Runkeeper or Seven, and view all of your fitness goals in one place.
 Plus, you'll get exercise credit for those workouts in your daily activity rings that track how much you move.
 You can even share your activity progress and achievement badges with other Watch friends or on social media.

-Gymaholic: Free your hands while you hit the gym for your strength training sesh, and keep track of your reps and sets.
+Gymaholic: Free your hands while you hit the gym for your strength training sesh (here are seven machines that are actually worth your time, BTW), and keep track of your reps and sets.
 You'll even receive alerts when you're below a minimum and above a maximum BPM.

 MyFitnessPal: Consistently rated one of the top diet apps, you can get all of your calorie intake and exercise tracking info through Apple Watch.

 Pocket Yoga: Whether you're a newbie or an experienced yogi, Pocket Yoga lets you practice at your own pace at home with guided voice and visual instruction.
-You can practice directly from your Apple Watch and get extra info, including the current pose, time remaining, heart rate, and calories burned, directly on your wrist.
+You can practice Apple Watch yoga directly on your wrist and get extra info, including the current pose, time remaining, heart rate, and calories burned.

-LifeSum: Designed to help you build heathy, sustainable habits, this app tracks your water, meals, and exercise.
+LifeSum: Designed to help you build healthy, sustainable habits, this app tracks your water, meals, and exercise.
 Even more: Get reminders and exercise suggestions throughout the day.

 Lose It!: This popular weight loss app tracks food and exercise, helps you plan meals, and integrates with other fitness apps like RunKeeper and MapMyFitness for a seamless experience.